Blog March 31, 2016 by

 The General Rule for Using ‘Fewer’ and ‘Less’ in a Sentence

-In English, we use ‘fewer’ to describe how small a number of people or things are (such as muffins, parking tickets, plates, rings, dogs, cousins, or work assignments).
+In English, we use ‘fewer’ to describe how small several people or things are (such as muffins, parking tickets, plates, rings, dogs, cousins, or work assignments).

 Examples of the use of ‘fewer’ in a sentence: